Inmoresentum/CSE310LabAssignments/README.md

 ### Lab Assignment 2

 Similarly, for Lab Assignment 2, the assignment file can be found [`src/main/java/org/cse310/bracu/labfiles/CSE310_Lab_Assignment_2.pdf`](src/main/java/org/cse310/bracu/labfiles/CSE310_Lab_Assignment_2.pdf) in this location and the solution [`src/main/java/org/cse310/bracu/assignment2`](src/main/java/org/cse310/bracu/assignment2).
 There, similarly run the `Main.java` file.

-**Note:** Before Running the `Lab Assignment 2 Main.java` file make sure that you already have installed all the necessary dependencies and MariaDB is running and there is already a Database created **CSE310DB** which is also mentioned in the [setup step](#set-for-assignment-2).
+**Note:** Before Running the `Lab Assignment 2 Main.java` file make sure that you already have installed all the necessary dependencies, MariaDB is running and there is already a Database created named **CSE310DB** which is also mentioned in the [setup step](#set-for-assignment-2).

 <p align="center"></p>